 Depreciation and amortization expense represents the benefits received for using long-lived assets.
-Those assets consist of fixed assets, which include internally developed software, leasehold improvements, and other equipment.
+Those assets consist of fixed assets, which include internally developed software, hardware, leasehold improvements, and other equipment.

-The increase in depreciation and amortization of \$2.4 million and \$4.2 million for the three and six months ended June 30, 2017 compared with the same periods in 2016, respectively, was primarily due to increases in purchased hardware and software and an increase in depreciation expense associated with our new office building in Fort Mill, South Carolina, which was completed in October 2016.
+The increase in depreciation and amortization of \$3.6 million and \$7.8 million for the three and nine months ended September 30, 2017, respectively, compared with the same periods in 2016, was primarily due to increases in purchased hardware and software and an increase in depreciation expense associated with our new office buildings in Fort Mill, South Carolina, which were completed in October 2016.